Pweder69/RobotArm/README.md

 Human inabillity to move heavy objects like a shipping crate efficiently.

 ## Smart Goal
-By February 31st we will have built a Robot arm that can move a minature shippng container in 3 different axis of motion.
+By March 10th we will have built a Robot arm that can move a minature shippng container in 3 different axis of motion.
 When me and Paul move the potentiometers it will go up or down and when we press the button the claw will grab.

 ## Orginal sketch designs
 ![unnamed (1)](https://user-images.githubusercontent.com/112962227/221909583-b4812a45-8270-4bb2-bca7-dd40fa3ed047.jpg)